pjohnsondev/Arbitrage/README.md

 risk level of the gap closing in the time it takes for the coin to move from one exchange to another (typically 20min at time of coding).

-When the crypto market collapsed the arbitrage opporunities also dissapeared and I took the app down from the server.
-Since then the market premium between korea and asutralia has reversed.
-This app was designed to reference in the direction of the original premium and hence the data produced by this app will no longer be accurate and will express gaps as a negative percentage rather than a positive.

 ## The premise